andrewplummer/Sugar/CAUTION.md

 - Level: Moderate
   - `Object.select` and `Object.reject` now, when passed an object as a matcher, only check for key existence, not whether values also match or not.
 To do the "intersect" operation that these methods previously performed, `Object.filter`, `Object.remove`, or `Object.exclude` can instead be used.

+- Level: Major
+  - `String#capitalize` will now only capitalize the first letter of a string by default.
+If you want to downcase the rest of the string, pass true for the 1st argument.
+Capitalizing all words is now the 2nd argument.

 - Level: Minor
   - `Array#remove` and `Array#exclude` no longer accept enumerated paramters.
 To remove multiple elements, depending on the type a regex or function may be used.
 Otherwise the method must be called multiple times.